-The Far North (Cape Reinga to Whangarei) is an elongated and sparsely populated rural community with a land area of 7,324km an estimated resident population of 68,500 resulting in a population density of 0.09 persons per hectare for 2019.
-The Far North in which the forests are located has three main town including Kaitaia (4,887), Kerikeri (7,500) and Kaikohe (4,100).
+The Far North (Cape Reinga to Whangarei) is an elongated and sparsely populated rural community with a land area of 7,324km an estimated resident population of 71,430 resulting in a population density of 0.1 persons per hectare for 2023.
+The Far North in which the forests are located has three main town including Kaitaia (5,955), Kerikeri (8,070) and Kaikohe (4,563).

-Like the Far North, the Coromandel Peninsula is an elongated and, in the main, sparsely populated rural community of around 2,207 km2 (a density of 0.14 persons per ha) with the majority of the resident and visitor population clustered in small but growing towns and communities - the largest of which are Thames and Whitianga.
+Like the Far North, the Coromandel Peninsula is an elongated and, in the main, sparsely populated rural community of around 2,207 km (a density of 0.14 persons per ha) with the majority of the resident and visitor population clustered in small but growing towns and communities - the largest of which are Thames and Whitianga.
 The population of these towns and communities is highly seasonal, with a big influx of visitors in summer and long weekends.
-The resident population was estimated at 29,895 in the 2018 census - this is estimated to swell to in excess of 120,000 over summer and inject a significant amount of money into the local economy.
+The resident population was estimated at 31,995 in the 2023 census - this is estimated to swell to in excess of 120,000 over summer and inject a significant amount of money into the local economy.

 The Gisborne District (sometimes referred to as the Gisborne Region, Te Tairāwhiti, or the East Coast) is a local government area named after the largest settlement, the city of Gisborne.
-It is bounded by mountain ranges to the west, rugged country to the south, and faces east onto the Pacific Ocean and occupies some 8,355km2.
+It is bounded by mountain ranges to the west, rugged country to the south, and faces east onto the Pacific Ocean and occupies some 8,355km.
 It is a sparsely inhabited and isolated region, with small settlements that mainly cling to small bays along the eastern shore, including Tokomaru Bay and Tolaga Bay.
-Its population was 47,517 in June 2018, a population density of 0.06 people per hectare.
+Its population was 51,135 in March 2023, a population density of 0.06 people per hectare.
 The majority of the population, some 37,000 people, live in the city of Gisborne.
 No other settlements have a population of over 1000; the largest are the towns of Tolaga Bay and Ruatoria.
 The majority of SFNZ's forests are near to Ruatoria.

-The Whanganui District covers 2337 km, the majority of which is hill country, with a narrow coastal strip of flat land and a major urban settlement on the lower banks of the Whanganui River.
+The Whanganui District covers 2,337 km, the majority of which is hill country, with a narrow coastal strip of flat land and a major urban settlement on the lower banks of the Whanganui River.
 A large proportion of this is within the Whanganui National Park.
 Whanganui is 200 kilometres north of Wellington and 75 kilometres northwest of Palmerston North, at the junction of State Highways 3 and 4.
 Most of the city lies on the river's northwestern bank, due to the greater extent of flat land.
+Of the 47,619 people recorded in the 2023 census, 6,135 lived within the rural areas.